Seatis/my-teaching-materials/project-hardware/todo-app/README.md

 - While the application is running and `-c apple` is entered
 - Then it should show an error message like: `Unable to check: Index is not a number`

+4)
+- If your storage is full and you try to add more tasks
+- Then it should show an error message like: `Unable to add more task`

 ## Solution
 [Solution](https://github.com/greenfox-academy/teaching-materials/tree/master/project-hardware/solutions/solutions/todo-app)